 - Playground Assistant: Supervise students at recess.
-Volunteers are needed all days of the week. - Reading/Math Tutor: Work with individual students who need assistance in math and reading skills - Field Trip Supervisor: Supervise students during a field trip - Library Help: Assist Librarian with students checking out books and carding books. - Room Parent: Assist with and plan Christmas Party, Field Day, and assist Home and School with parent communication. - Field Day: Assist with set up and clean-up of events. - Church Musicians: Accompany students at Mass with the piano, keyboard, organ or instrument of choice. - After Care Volunteer: Play games with the children or help them with homework from 3:15 to 4:30 or 5:00. - Leacher Aide: Help teachers with classroom activities or grading papers.
+Volunteers are needed all days of the week. - Reading/Math Tutor: Work with individual students who need assistance in math and reading skills. - Room Parent: Assist with and plan Christmas Party, Field Day, and assist Home and School with parent communication. - Field Day: Assist with set up and clean-up of events. - Church Musicians: Accompany students at Mass with the piano, keyboard, organ or instrument of choice. - After Care Volunteer: Play games with the children or help them with homework from 3:15 to 4:30 or 5:00. - Teacher Aide: Help teachers with classroom activities or grading papers.